Mansi242401/Portfolio/README.md

 * This case study was asked in an interview by one of the most popular subscription-based streaming service company - Here's the complete [case study](https://github.com/Mansi242401/Portfolio/blob/main/sql_interview_case1.md)

 **4. SQL Interview Case Study**
-* This case study has three questions to test the applicant's ability to apply union - Here is the [link](https://github.com/Mansi242401/Portfolio/blob/main/sql_interview_case2.md) to the complete problem and its solution
+* This case study has two parts -
+* a)It has three questions to test the applicant's ability to apply union - Here is the [link](https://github.com/Mansi242401/Portfolio/blob/main/sql_interview_case2.md) to the complete problem and its solution
+* b) It has two questions to test and show how union is used with aggregate functions - Here is the [link]()

 ## Python Projects